cabellyup.com: Facts about the Cabela's cabal

 Saga of the Silver State's latest corporate welfare queen

 The Nevada State Legislature passed a law specifically to benefit Cabela's, a very profitable national sporting goods retailer.
-The STAR (Sales Tax And Revenue) Bonds law allows Cabela's to use sales taxes generated by the company's Nevada operation to build the store itself.
+The STAR (Sales Tax Anticipation Revenue) Bonds law allows Cabela's to use sales taxes generated by the company's Nevada operation to build the store itself.
 In Nevada, sales tax exemptions come at the expense of schools, parks, roads, other infrastructure, police and fire protection.
 The justification to allow the City of Reno to sell bonds to build Cabela's retail store: Most of the customers will be tourists.
 This was pure hype and speculation, and there is no penalty if the promise turns out to be untrue.
 Will the Brooklyn Bridge be among the merchandise?
 Read on.

 BREAKING NEWS: Reno City Council listens to Building Trades Council criticisms of Cabela's contractors and postpones action on STAR Bonds.